In this story

 A Step-By-Step Guide: Red Teaming LLMs

-In this section, I’ll guide you through various methods to prepare an effective set of starting red teaming prompts with code examples.
-I’ll begin by introducing you to 4 types of red teaming prompts:
+In this section, I’ll guide you through various methods to prepare an effective set of starting red teaming attacks with code examples.
+I’ll begin by introducing you to 4 types of red teaming attacks:

 1. Direct Prompt Injection: This involves adding new instructions to see if the LLM disregards previous guidelines.